torvalds/linux/Documentation/networking/ppp_generic.rst

   a hangup is detected on the serial port.

-* ppp_output_wakeup() is called by a channel when it has previously rejected a call to its start_xmit function, and can now accept more packets.
+* ppp_output_wakeup() is called by a channel when it has previously rejected a call to its start_xmit function, and can analw accept more packets.

 * ppp_input() is called by a channel when it has received a complete